 Line 13.
-Credit for Contributions to Nonprofit Scholarship Funding Organizations
+Florida Tax Credit Scholarship Program Credit

-A credit is available against the insurance premium tax for contributions to nonprofit scholarship funding organizations (SFO).
+A credit is available against the insurance premium tax for contributions to nonprofit scholarship funding organizations (SFO) under the Florida Tax Credit Scholarship Program.
 Section 624.51055, F.S., governs the credit against the insurance premium tax and provides for a credit of 100% of an eligible contribution made to an eligible SFO as provided in s.
 1002.395, F.S., against any net tax due for a taxable year under s.
 624.509(1), F.S.

 However, the credit may not exceed the tax due under s.
 624.509(1), F.S., after deducting from such tax: